 Inspired by the true story of Ireland’s biggest cocaine seizure in 2007, The Young Offenders is a comedy road movie about best friends Conor and Jock, two inner-city teenagers from Cork who dress the same, act the same, and even have the same bum-fluff moustaches.

-Roger Corman film was partially shot in Ireland.
+Roger Corman film which may have been partially shot in Ireland.

 “You Remember Ellen” (1912) (U.S.A.)
 (Silent) Romance

 Gene Gauntier, Jack Clark.